The Account page lets you configure some of your Looker user account settings. To access this page, select the Profile menu and then select Account.

 The integrations that require your authentication are listed in the Integrations section of your user Account page.

-If no integrations that require your authentication are enabled for your Looker instance, you will see a note in the Integrations section:
+If no integrations that require your authentication are enabled for your Looker instance, Looker displays a note in the Integrations section:

-Once you have successfully authenticated, you will see the name of the service listed in the Integrations section, along with any options to revoke authentication that may exist for that service:
+Once you have successfully authenticated, Looker displays the name of the service that is listed in the Integrations section, along with any options to revoke authentication that may exist for that service.

 Changing custom user settings

-hidden, you will not be able to see that value; instead, the value will be indicated by a series of asterisks.
+hidden, Looker will not display that value.
+Instead, the value will be indicated by a series of asterisks.

 The Custom Value column indicates if the user attribute value is a custom value.
 A custom value is a value that is assigned to your user account individually, instead of a value that your account inherited from a group.
 If the Custom Value switch next to a user attribute is turned on, that user attribute has a custom value.

-After making changes to any of the options on this page, click the Save button to save your changes.
+After making changes to any of the options on this page, select the Save button to save your changes.